sakifree/turmeric-project1/readme.md

 # *News Search*
 ***
-A web application that displays news data from the US using the news API.
+A web application that displays news data from around the world the using the news API.
 Will display first 12 articles in search.

 ### *Technologies Used*
 ***